Mokshananda-Reddy/Mokshananda-Reddy.github.io/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

 I'm currently a Third Year Computer Science Engineering Student at IIIT Banglore.
-Primarily interested in Graphics, Digital Art, Animation and Data Science.
+Primarily interested in Graphics, Digital Art, Animation and Related Stuff!!

 I enjoy learning new skills and implementing them in real life!